 health, and which types of interventions may have the greatest potential for impact.

-In support of its plan to increase statewide presence and impact, the ACLUM is hiring its first Director of Human Resources & Team Development (Director) to establish an effective human resource office with a focus on employee training and team development.
-The Director will join an exceptionally skilled and dedicated team of lawyers, organizers, communications specialists, and lobbyists, working together in the courts, the legislature, the media, with ACLU members, and with allied organizations and groups to extend constitutional protections and defend human rights and civil liberties.
+The American Civil Liberties Union (ACLU), America’s premier civil rights and civil liberties organization, seeks an insightful and mature human resources professional with deep expertise in leadership development and performance management to serve as Managing Director (MD) for Massachusetts.
+The MD will join an exceptionally skilled and dedicated team of lawyers, organizers, communications specialists, and lobbyists, working together in the courts, the legislature, the media, with ACLU members, and with allied organizations and groups to extend constitutional protections and defend human rights and civil liberties.

 Chestnut Hill, MA